-If it weren’t for Facebook, only an extremely lucky coincidence would have brought me back to many nice people from the past.
-It has kept me in touch with all the great things my friends do: Facebook summarized the act of call my 300-400 friends on a daily basis and checking what’s up with them into a simple, compact, time-efficient ritual.
+If it weren’t for Facebook, only an extremely lucky coincidence would have brought me back to meet really nice people from the past.
+It has kept me in touch with all the great things my friends do: Facebook summarized the act of calling everyone on daily basis (which nobody would have otherwise done) and checking what’s up with them, into a simple, compact, time-efficient ritual.

-Few years ago I could scroll down the newsfeed at any given moment and read the latest news my friends had posted.
+Few years ago I could scroll down the news feed at any given moment and read the latest news my friends had posted.
 This I can still do today, at least theoretically, but something has changed.
-As Facebook updated their algorithm, I could feel how the newsfeed got lighter and lighter, more and more boring, filled with more promotional posts and less of the organic ones.
+As Facebook updated their algorithm, I could feel how the news feed got lighter and lighter, more and more boring, filled with more promotional posts and less of the organic ones.
 Friends that used to show up with great news now appear in the newsfeed only rarely.
 If I check their profile pages individually I discover amazingly interesting updates, most of these quite fresh.
-Why didn’t Facebook show me these in the first place?
-The same thing happens with my own status updates: very often I post links and updates that don’t even get one like or one comment from my 700 friends and 40 followers.
 We are no longer the ones deciding what is worth reading and what isn’t .
 The algorithm is.
-Basically, 3 years I have struggled to get all of my friends in one place, so that now we lose contact again?
+Basically, 3 years I have struggled to get all of my friends in one place, so that now we just lose contact again?
 Why do I have to pay for a promoted post to show my friends something interesting?
-Sorry Facebook, I’m not playing this game anymore.
+Sorry Facebook, I’m not playing this game any more.

 2. Through Facebook I could constantly keep track of what my friends are doing.

 I used to be constantly informed of their latest career choices, travel plans and life updates .
 Every time one of my friends would visit Berlin I would instantly know about it and quickly arrange a meeting for us.